Best Bitcoin ETF in 2026: Which One Should You Buy?

 GBTC predates the January 2024 spot ETF era entirely.
 The Grayscale Bitcoin Trust launched as a closed-end trust in 2013 and accumulated holders for over a decade before converting to ETF format.
 Many long-term holders have massive unrealized gains from early Bitcoin exposure.
 Selling GBTC to switch to a low-cost alternative triggers a taxable event — potentially 20–37% of the gain depending on holding period and tax bracket.
 For some holders, paying 1.50% annually in perpetuity is economically preferable to realizing a massive one-time tax liability.

 For new investors: there is zero justification for choosing GBTC today.
-Eleven alternatives exist with fees between 0.15% and 0.25%.
+Eleven alternatives exist with fees between 0.14% and 0.25%.
 For existing GBTC holders: the optimal path depends on your cost basis, tax rate, and expected holding period.
-Model the breakeven horizon — the point where paying capital gains tax now becomes cheaper than bleeding 1.50% annually — with help from a tax professional.
+Model the breakeven horizon — the point where paying capital gains tax now becomes cheaper than bleeding 1.50% annually — with our GBTC vs Mini Trust breakeven analysis and help from a tax professional.

 See the full IBIT vs GBTC comparison.
 Considering Fidelity instead?
 See our FBTC vs GBTC comparison.